micahscopes/knit/README.md

 ## Contributing

 Do you have a better way?
-Objections?
+Objections even?
 Fork away!

 ## License